tensorflow/addons/README.md

 TensorFlow C++ APIs are not stable and thus we can only guarentee compatibility with the version TFA was built against.
 It is possible custom-ops will work with multiple versions of TF, but there is also a chance for segfault or other problematic crash.
-Warnings will be emitted during TFA import if your TensorFlow version does not match what it was built against.
+Warnings will be emitted when loading a custom op if your TensorFlow version does not match what it was built against.

 Additionally, registering custom-ops does not have an ABI stable interface so it is